wvteijlingen/swift-http-signature/README.md

 ## Usage

-Generate a signature as follows:
+Generate a signature as follows.

 ```swift
 // Create the signature